 Reducing the waste we produce is one of the most effective ways we can lessen our impact on the environment.
 There are tips for reducing single use plastic on our Community waste webpage.
 Buying second-hand and thinking about longevity and what happens to products we buy after we have finished using them can minimise what goes to waste.
 Lismore City Council runs Revolve shops that sell quality items that have been salvaged before going to landfill and have been assessed for their suitability for sale.
 There are Revolve shops at Lismore and Nimbin.

 Growing plants absorb carbon dioxide and convert it into plant material (as carbon), reducing carbon dioxide from the atmosphere.
 When plants die or are removed, the carbon is released as the plant decomposes.
 Ideas to contribute to improved vegetation in the Lismore area are available in the Environmental Strategies pages, including the Urban Green Corridors Plan and the Rural Landholder Initiative.

 The Rous County Council Rainwater Tank Rebate Program is available to eligible residential town water customers in the Rous region (including Lismore) who wish to reduce their consumption of town water by installing a rainwater tank.

 Lismore is a strong, creative and connected community which in itself is a great asset to our ability to prepare for and reduce the risks and impacts of climate change.

 The unwieldly enormity of the climate crisis can be overwhelming.
-Local and National support is available, some examples of where to get help include:
+Local and National support is available:

 - The Northern Rivers Community Healing Hub is a community initiative that provides a healing space to support flood recovery with trauma-informed counsellors, bodyworkers, weaving circles, yarning circles, group activities and free tea, coffee and food.